-We are focused on developing setmelanotide for patients with rare genetic diseases of obesity that arise due to variants in the pathway upstream of the MC4R.
+We are focused on developing setmelanotide for patients with severe obesity and hyperphagia that arise due to variants in the pathway upstream of the MC4R.
 In these cases, setmelanotide has the potential to restore impaired pathway signaling by activating the MC4R, reestablishing downstream functionality and regulating hunger and satiety, energy intake and energy expenditure, thereby reducing body weight.